 - In a large bowl, use a whisk to combine the flour, icing sugar, baking powder, salt and the tea leaves from the final two teabags.

-- Add the cold grated butter and using either your fingertips or pastry blender, gently blend the butter into the flour until only small pieces remain, the size of lentils.
+- Add the cold grated butter and using either your fingertips or pastry cutter, gently blend the butter into the flour until only small pieces remain, the size of lentils.

 - Add the tea liquid and milk and stir with a spoon to sticky dough.